RyotaUshio/obsidian-inline-math/README.md

 These braces are then hidden so that you are not disturbed by them.

-And importantly, they are automatically deleted when you escape from `$...$`, so you don't need to worry messing up your notes with braces!
+And importantly, they are automatically deleted when you escape from `$...$`, so you don't need to worry about messing up your notes with braces!

 > [!Note]
 > If you're interested in what's going on under the hood, go to the plugin setting > Debug mode, and turn on "Disable decorations".